 - Really poor service and communication.
 Hear about that recent Allegiant flight that was stuck on the tarmac in 110 degree Vegas weather for more than two hours with no functioning AC?
 It went viral for a reason.
 Or what about the 19 hour Spirit flight from LA to Ft.
 Lauderdale.
 Not well-handled either.

 Would I fly an ultra-discount airline with my child?
 Yes, but only in extremely limited circumstances.
-I’d probably choose one for a fairly close destination like Phoenix or Las Vegas if the price was right and I knew that an an alternate airline like Southwest could still get me home if the ultra-discount airline fell completely flat on its face.
+I’d probably choose one for a fairly close destination like Phoenix or Las Vegas if the price was right and I knew that an alternate airline like Southwest could still get me home if the ultra-discount airline fell completely flat on its face.
 Up until now, however, the calculus has not been right.
-So I’ll keep flying the majors and perhaps complaining a little less.
+So I’ll keep flying the majors and perhaps complain a little less.